SARL: Label-Free Reinforcement Learning by Rewarding Reasoning Topology: Experimental Setup

 \paragraph{OpenRubrics-v2 (Open-Ended Setting).} We use the \texttt{OpenRubrics/OpenRubric-v2} dataset from HuggingFace,\footnote{\url{https://huggingface.co/datasets/OpenRubrics/OpenRubric-v2}} which contains preference pairs across diverse task categories including creative writing, planning, coding, and advice.

 We use only the \texttt{instruction} field as the training prompt and apply the following filtering pipeline to select high-quality prompts.
 First, we perform response length filtering: since this dataset contains reference responses, we use response length as a proxy to identify questions that elicit sufficiently complex reasoning.
-We require both reference responses to fall within the token range $[512, 4096]$.
-Responses shorter than 512 tokens likely correspond to trivial questions that do not require deep reasoning, while responses longer than 4096 tokens are excluded for efficient training.
+We require both reference responses should be longer than 512 tokens.
+Responses shorter than 512 tokens likely correspond to trivial questions that do not require deep reasoning.
 This filtering ensures we select prompts that generate appropriately complex reasoning traces.
-Second, we apply deduplication by removing duplicate instructions (identified by hash) to prevent duplicate training samples.
-After filtering, we retain around 3,000 samples.
+Second, we apply deduplication by removing duplicate instructions to prevent duplicate training samples.
+After filtering, we retain 3294 samples.